 • Provide appropriate accommodations in collaboration with the instructor and student.

 • Provide print materials in accessible format once the faculty member and student identifies them.

 • Communicate procedures clearly to the student and the faculty.

-• Assist students with disabilities in understanding their strengths and functional limitations.
-Provide them with the skills to become self-advocates.
+• Assist students with disabilities in understanding their strengths and functional limitations, as well as provide them with the skills to become self-advocates.